AnasKhan-12/Movies-Recommendation-System/README.md

 * Similarity between movies is calculated using cosine similarity.

 * You can input a movie title and get top recommendations based on its content.

-How to Use
-Open the notebook in Jupyter or Google Colab.

-Run all cells to preprocess the data and build the recommendation model.

-Use the recommend('Movie Title') function to get suggestions.